 In the summer of 2014 when Griffin was 5 years old, he started riding at High Hopes through our Immersion Camp program run in conjunction with L&M Hospital.
 Griffin has a progressive and terminal condition known as MPS type III A, a rare disease that prevents his body from breaking down toxins, allowing them to build up in his muscles and organs and affecting him both physically and neurologically.
 There is no cure for MPS, only experimental therapies – which can be scary.

 Since Griffin’s diagnosis, his mother Kerri has wanted him to become involved in therapeutic riding at High Hopes as a way of building physical strength while slowing his disease’s progression.
 Because of his disability Griffin is non-verbal which makes forming personal bonds difficult, but his love of animals is constant and strong.

 Riding at High Hopes works Griffin’s muscles.
 It strengthens his core as he sits straight and works leg muscles needed for balance.
 When Griffin dismounts from Petra he stands taller and doesn’t fall as often.

 More importantly, riding for Griffin is a fun activity that provides an outlet for his mental energy.
 Riding breaks through his mental and physical isolation and for a short while each week Griffin is just a happy boy experiencing the joys of being with his beloved pony.

 Griffin’s mom, Kerri, works hard to ensure her son has the best care needed to improve his quality of life while extending the time he has available.
 Riding at High Hopes helps meet those goals but would not be possible without financial assistance.

-Your donation provides direct financial assistance to Griffin and hundreds of other children and adults with disabilities from throughout Connecticut and makes their participation in life changing, equine-assisted activities a reality.
-Learn more here.
+Your donation provides direct financial assistance to Griffin and hundreds of other children and adults with disabilities from throughout Connecticut and makes their participation in life changing, equine assisted activities and therapies a reality.